-This is a breakdown by source of yearly methane (CH4) emissions from human activities and processes expressed as weight in teragrams.
+This is a breakdown by source of the yearly methane (CH4) emissions from human activities and processes.
+It is expressed as weight in megatonnes (Mt).
+Human-induced methane emissions increase atmospheric methane, which is warming the Earth.
 The sources of human methane emissions are

-Livestock emits methane, which is produced in the digestive system of the animals.
+Livestock emits methane that is produced in the animals' digestive system.
 Most methane is emitted from the mouth during rumination.
 A much smaller amount of methane is emitted from the manure.
 Depending on how the manure is managed, i.e., wet or dry, more methane is emitted.
 Wet management leads to higher methane emissions than dry management.
 However, dry management also emits nitrous oxide (N2O), which is another potent greenhouse gas.Wikipedia: Atmospheric methane; Farm animals

 Waste from landfills and wastewater produces a lot of methane when biodegradable material breaks down without oxygen.Wikipedia: Atmospheric methane; Landfills and wastewater treatment

-The unit teragram describes the average weight of atmospheric methane per year.Wikipedia: Teragram
+The unit megatonne (Mt) describes the weight of emitted methane per year.Wikipedia: Megatonne

 Emissions from livestock and fugitive emissions from fossil fuels are the two largest contributors, each accounting for about a third of total emissions.
 Livestock emissions are still growing on a yearly basis with minimal fluctuation.
 Fugitive emissions from fossil fuels rose rapidly after the second world war until the 1970s and continued increasing until around 2005; since then, the emissions have been relatively stable till this day.
 Emissions related to waste are also very significant and also continue to increase steadily every year.
 Crop production and fuel combustion have had relatively stable emissions for a long time.
 Other sources of human-induced methane emissions are negligible.